rmosolgo/graphql-ruby/guides/execution/migration.md

 `@stream` is supported.

+See the not above about how `@defer` no longer _resumes_ the original, top-level query.
+The same thing applies to `@stream`.

-As a bonus, `GraphQL::Pro::Stream` now lazily streams Enumerators.
+`GraphQL::Pro::Stream` now lazily streams Enumerators.
 If you were using the (undocumented) `GraphQL::Pro::FutureStream`, you can switch to `GraphQL::Pro::Stream` _after_ migrating to `Execution::Next`.
 (Once all your traffic uses the new execution module, you'll get the same runtime behavior from `GraphQL::Pro::Stream`.)

 ### ObjectCache